dotmailer/engagement-cloud-for-shopware/Readme.md

 ## Contribution
 You are welcome to contribute to Engagement Cloud for Shopware!
 You can either:
- - Report a bug: create a GitHub issue including description, repro steps, Shopware and connector version
+ - Report a bug: create a GitHub issue including description, repro steps, Shopware, bridge and plugin version
  - Fix a bug: please clone this repo and submit your Pull Request
  - Request a feature on our [community forum](https://support.dotdigital.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)